 Dasol harbors some of the beast beaches in Pangasinan.
-With its cream to white fine sand and bountiful sea harvest, the waters off the coast of this province is starting to hit big to beach lovers and sun worshipers.
+With its cream fine sand and bountiful sea harvest, the waters off the coast of this town of Pangasinan is starting to hit big to beach lovers and sun worshipers.

 Dasol may be inferior in tourism compared to the other towns of Pangasinan.
 But truth be told, Pangasinan is not only about the Hundred Islands in Alaminos or the beautiful beaches in Bolinao and Anda, all in the mouth of Lingayen Gulf.
-West of the province, fronting the West Philippine Sea are other beautiful beaches, scenic coastline and picturesque spots that are lesser known yet equally enchanting, Dasol for one.
+Dasol’s beautiful beaches, scenic coastline and picturesque spots, though lesser known, are equally enchanting as the others.

 Formerly an integral part of the town of San Isidro de Putot in the province of Zambales, Dasol is now a quiet town of Pangasinan known for salt making.
 Dasol Bay covers its entire coast which is blessed with white sandy beaches on the northern shore and a lovely view of sunset.
 Off the coast are tiny islands and islets that are perfect for an amazing island getaway.

 Dasol is a promise of new Pangasinan experience, a place away from the usual crowd but holds surprises for a not so popular tourist destination.
 Truly a worthy escape, have fun and get a tan in Dasol.